orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

       [libc USE flags](https://packages.gentoo.org/useflags/elibc_glibc)
     - etc...
   - Giving write permissions is disallowed in certain scenarios.
-  - Disclose all unreported security weakness in src_postinst to allow the user to uninstall it or hard mask the ebuild.
+  - Disclose all unreported security weakness in pkg_postinst to allow the user to uninstall, hard mask the ebuild, or take necessary precautions to mitigate.
 See the CWE database for weakness descriptions.
   - Check all password stores for proper encryption.
   - Adding the test USE flag and test dependencies is required for dev-python in this overlay only if the package supports testing.